 The Lakers drafted Magic with the top overall pick in 1979 after he won a National Championship at Michigan State.
 Alongside Kareem Abdul-Jabbar, Johnson led the Lakers to the NBA Finals in his rookie season.
 The Lakers took a 3-2 series lead over the Philadelphia 76ers, but it came at an expense as Abdul-Jabbar severely sprained his ankle in Game 5 and was unable to play in Game 6.

-All the rookie, Magic, did in Game 6 was start at center, and score 42 points to go along with 15 rebounds, 7 assists, and 3 steals in a 123–107 win, securing his first of five championships with the Lakers in his illustrious career.
+The in Game #6 Magic started at center, and score 42 points to go along with 15 rebounds, 7 assists, and 3 steals in a 123–107 win, securing his first of five championships with the Lakers in his illustrious career.
 He became the only rookie to win the NBA Finals MVP award.

 When Pat Riley took over as head coach of the Lakers in 1981, ‘Showtime’ was officially created and the Lakers, led by Magic, became must-see TV.
 They won another championship in 1982, once again defeating the 76ers in six games.